 If you are sowing one of our Wild flower and grass seed mixes (without Cornfield Annuals), then wait until the following autumn before sowing Yellow Rattle seed because the wild flower and grass area will need cutting regularly in its first Spring/early Summer and this would mean that the Yellow Rattle will not flower.

-Yellow Rattle plug plants are available during the Spring.
+Yellow Rattle seed is available from August through to December and the plug plants are available during the Spring.